-(2) Represents loans in our Agribusiness and Rural Infrastructure operating segments
+(2) Represents loans in our Agribusiness and Rural Infrastructure operating segments.

-(3) Represents less than 0.01 percent of total bank loans and accrued interest
+(3) Represents less than 0.01 percent of total bank loans and accrued interest.

-(4) Prior to the Bank's adoption of CECL on January 1, 2023, loan quality ratios include accrued interest
+(4) Prior to the Bank's adoption of CECL on January 1, 2023, loan quality ratios included accrued interest.